 Labour Law and Employment Relations (LLM)

-Combine extensive knowledge of labour law with related areas such as employment relations, the labour market, and social policy, all from international and European perspectives.
+The growing importance and number of multinational enterprises as well as an increase in international employability call for a new type of specialist that is able to cope with international and comparative labor issues from a variety of perspectives.
+You will combine knowledge of labour law with related areas such as human resource management, the labour market, and social policy, all from international and European perspectives.
 This combined skills-set is what modern professionals in employment relations need.

 Program and courses